Stenciling on Fabric -- Easy DIY Project How-To's

 It's so easy to create your own home decor and accessories by stenciling on fabric.
-When you use the right paint you don't even have to heat set it.
+When you use the SoSoft paint you don't even have to heat set it.
 We show you some of our favorite projects, below.

 Stenciled Flour Sack Towels

-- Flour sack tea towels
+- Flour sack tea towels (affiliate link)

-- SoSoft Fabric Paint in multiple colors
+- SoSoft Fabric Paint in multiple colors -- like this kit

 - Stencil Brushes